js-lib-com/wood/doc/src/inheritance.md

-## Template Parameters
+### Template Parameters

-Beside editable areas a template may contain parameter references for template customization - see `@param/title` .
+Beside editable regions a template may contain parameter references for template customization - see `@param/title` .
 For example, a template for a dialog box may have a title and every dialog, based on this dialog template, can have its own title value.

 ```
     template/dialog/dialog.htm